igrek51/igrek51.github.io/docs/cheatsheet/video-subtitles.md

+# Video Subtitles
-# Add subtitles to video files
+This explains how to add subtitles to the video files.

 Prepare by installing: `sudo apt install qnapi uchardet ffmpeg recode`

 ## Download subtitles for your language